There is a reason most law practices fail, even those that appear to be successful for the lawyers that own them.

 Here’s the answer:

 When you make this shift, you are no longer competing.
-Instead, you will set yourself apart completely from all the other lawyers in your community as a true Trusted Advisor.
+Instead, you will set yourself apart completely from all other lawyers in your community as a Trusted Advisor.

-And when that happens, you are no longer competing with automated online services or other generic law practices in your community.
+When that happens, you are no longer competing with automated online services or other general law practices in your community.

 - You will command higher fees that your clients are happy to pay.